 Pete, Vin, Dennis, and I all came out of college radio and happened to be at the right place at the right time.
-My professional break occurred in Philadelphia in 1969 when I called WMMR (the sister station of WNEW-FM) and asked what would happen when Dave Herman (then doing a show on WMMR called "The Marconi Experiment") went on vacation.
+My professional break occurred in Philadelphia in 1969 when I called WMMR (the sister station of WNEW-FM) and asked what would happen when the host of "The Marconi Experiment" went on vacation.
 "He's going on vacation next week," I was told.
 "And the guy who was supposed to fill in can't do it.
 Do you have a tape?"
 "Yes," I lied.
 I stayed up all night making one, drove it down to Philadelphia, and they were desperate enough to put a very nervous college junior on the air for a week.
 Crazy.

 I first heard Pete around the time when we were both doing weekend shows (he on on WNEW and me on WMMR), and I assumed he was also still in college.
 It turns out he'd graduated a couple of years earlier.
 By the time he became a full-time DJ on WNEW, I was working in Chicago, so I don't have the memory bank many of you do of those halcyon days of WNEW-FM in the '70s.
 I do have some great memories of that decade in Chicago, including getting to know Steve Goodman and John Prine when they were first starting out.
 But being on the air in New York was different.
 You were at the center of the universe.
 You have John Lennon come on your show for three hours, as Dennis did, or have James Taylor and Carly Simon call you from their hotel room on their wedding night, as happened to Pete.